Princess Charlotte of Prussia: Engagement and marriage

 Prince Bernhard, an army officer serving in a Potsdam regiment, was nine years her senior and a veteran of the recent Franco-Prussian War.
 Though regarded as weak-willed, he had many intellectual interests, particularly in archaeology.
 Charlotte did not share these interests, but Vicky hoped that time as well as marriage would guide Charlotte, so that "at least her wicked qualities will not be able to cause any harm".
 The engagement lasted nearly a year, with Vicky preparing her daughter's trousseau.
 They were married in Berlin on 18 February 1878, in a double ceremony that also included Princess Elisabeth Anna of Prussia's marriage to Frederick Augustus of Oldenburg.
-Charlotte's maternal uncles, the Prince of Wales and Duke of Connaught and Strathearn, attended the wedding, as did King Leopold II and Queen Marie Henriette of the Belgians.
+Charlotte's maternal uncles, the Prince of Wales and Duke of Connaught and Strathearn, attended the wedding, as did King Leopold II and Queen Marie Henriette of Belgium.

-The new couple established their household near the Neues Palais, in a small villa previously inhabited by Auguste von Harrach, the morganatic wife of Frederick William III of Prussia.
-They also purchased a villa in Cannes, a decision that angered Wilhelm, who viewed France as an enemy country; Charlotte eventually spent most of her winters in the French city, as she hoped that its warm climate would help alleviate her lifetime of ill-health.
+The new couple established their household near the Neues Palais, in villa Liegnitz, previously inhabited by Auguste, Princess of Liegnitz, the morganatic wife of Frederick William III of Prussia.
+They also purchased a villa in Cannes, a decision that angered Wilhelm, who viewed France as an enemy country; Charlotte eventually spent most of her winters in the French city, as she hoped that its warm climate would help alleviate her lifetime of ill health.

 Birth of Princess Feodora

-One year into their marriage, Charlotte gave birth to a daughter, Princess Feodora, on 12 May 1879.
-The new princess was the first grandchild of the Crown Prince and Princess, as well as the first great-grandchild of Queen Victoria.
+A year after their marriage, Charlotte gave birth to a daughter, Princess Feodora, on 12 May 1879.
+The new princess was the first grandchild of the Crown Prince and Princess, as well as the first great-grandchild of Queen Victoria and Emperor Wilhelm.
 Charlotte had hated the limitations placed on her while pregnant, and decided this would be her only child, to the dismay of her mother.
 Following Feodora's birth, Charlotte devoted her time to enjoying society life in Berlin and embarking on long holiday trips.
 During these trips, Charlotte would often leave her daughter to stay with Vicky, whom she viewed as the source of a convenient nursery.
-Feodora frequently made long visits to Friedrichshof, her maternal grandmother's estate; on one occasion, Vicky observed that Feodora "is really a good little child, & far easier to manage than her mother".
+Feodora frequently made long visits to Schloss Friedrichshof, Kronberg, her maternal grandmother's estate.
+On one occasion, Vicky observed that Feodora "is really a good little child and far easier to manage than her mother."

 Among the era's royal families, it was unusual to be an only child; Feodora likely endured a lonely childhood.
 Like her mother, Feodora suffered from sickness and various physical pains, as well as severe migraines.
 Feodora also lacked an interest in her studies, a deficit blamed by Vicky on a lack of parental guidance, as Charlotte and Bernhard were frequently away.
-Vicky commented, "The atmosphere of her home is not the best for a child of her age...
+Her husband rose to the rank of Generaloberst in the Imperial German Army and was often away on his military exercises across Germany.
+Her mother, Vicky commented: "The atmosphere of her home is not the best for a child of her age...
 With Charlotte for an example, what else can one expect".